-Be careful not to eat too much turkey, as it is high in L-tryptophan and can make you sleepy.
+Be careful not to overeat turkey, as it is high in L-tryptophan and can make you sleepy.

 Most of your customers will shut down in less than four weeks.
-If you are chasing your 2015 sales numbers, you need to return from this holiday weekend highly energetic, focused and ready to sprint to the finish line.
+If you are chasing this year’s sales numbers, you need to return from this holiday weekend highly energetic, focused and ready to sprint to the finish line.

-The other reality is that 2016 is only 36 days away.
+The other reality is that the new year is less than 45 days away.

-When I was running a sales force, I was equally focused on finishing the year off and starting the next year even stronger.
-At this time of year, I would get my sales team to start building plans for a strong start in the upcoming year.
+When running a sales force, I was equally focused on finishing the year off and starting the next year even stronger.
+I would get my sales team to begin building plans for a strong start in the upcoming year at this time of year.

-The one thing I learned is that it is important to start the year off strong as this allows you (the heads of sales, sales manager or sales rep) the ability to drive your business without constantly answering the question “why aren’t your sales on track?”
-Far too many companies will spend the first quarter answering questions to senior management as to why sales aren’t coming in rather than focusing on executing their business plans.
+The one thing I learned is that it is crucial to start the year off strong as this allows you (the heads of sales, sales manager or sales rep) the ability to drive your business without constantly answering the question, “why aren’t your sales on track?”
+Far too many companies will spend the first quarter answering senior management questions about why sales aren’t coming in rather than focusing on executing their business plans.